oknoorap/wp-theme-check/README.md

 WordPress Theme Check in Node.js.
 [Theme Mentor](https://github.com/Ataurr/Theme-Mentor-For-Themeforest) and [Theme Check](https://wordpress.org/plugins/theme-check)

 ## Motivation
 After 5 years developing themes in WordPress, I realize that implementing good workflow is hard.
 After wandering in javascript world, my perspective about workflow really changed.
 All tasks are automated.
 Today, I'm going back to WordPress world.
-Here is reason why this project is good in WordPress development workflow:
+Here is reason why this project is good for WordPress development workflow:

 * You don't need to install WordPress and setup server in CI server.
-* You don't need to install Plugin to check is theme valid or not.
+* You don't need to install Plugin to check whether theme is valid or not.
-* Your wasting time to check in plugin page will be handled in Continous Integration script.
+* Your wasting time checking theme with plugin will be handled in Continous Integration script.

 ## :computer: Install
 Using NPM